|December 14, 2021|

-Statement of Purpose: Each applicant should complete an essay approximately 1.5 – 2 pages in length responding to the following prompt:
+Statement of Purpose: Each applicant should complete an essay of no more than 800 words responding to the following prompt:

 Reflective Statement: Upload a half page reflective statement addressing the course taken for the Occupation prerequisite.
 In this statement, address: 1) the experience of learning a novel skill 2) the method of instruction and how it facilitated or hindered learning and 3) the influence of other learners on the learning process.
 This statement should be uploaded as Additional Document #1.

 Experience with Occupational Therapy: Please upload a document listing the names of the occupational therapy practice sites observed, the type of practice (e.g., rehab, skilled nursing facility, school, in-patient, etc.), dates of observations, number of hours observed, and names and contact information of supervising occupational therapists at each site, using the table format shown below (in your own Word document).
 Upload this document as Additional Document #2.